nodejs/evangelism/socialMedia.styleGuide.md

 ##### Use the Active Voice
 **Write** post titles, social media entries, and comments **in the active voice**.
 The active voice front-loads the _subject_ of the sentence, and **ensures the subject is the one taking action**, while the passive voice front-loads the object of the sentence, and the has action applied to the subject via the object.
 Here are some examples:

+There are **several reasons** to write in the active voice **instead of the passive voice**:
+  * The passive voice **is frequently awkward or vague**, which can leave the reader confused.
+  * The passive voice **can be unnecessarily wordy**, making the meaning of your writing harder to understand.
+  * When using the passive voice, it is **easy to accidentally leave out the subject** (the person/thing/entity) that is taking the action.

 ---

 **Active**: